Malware Protection Test September 2018

 |False Alarm Test included|

-The Malware Protection Test is an enhancement of the File Detection Test which was performed in previous years.
-Due to the increased scope of the test, readers are advised to read the methodology described below.
+In the Malware Protection Test, malicious files are executed on the system.
+While in the Real-World Protection Test the vector is the web, in the Malware Protection Test the vectors are network drives and USB.
 Please note that we do not recommend purchasing a product purely on the basis of one individual test or even one type of test.
 Rather, we would suggest that readers consult also our other recent test reports, and consider factors such as price, ease of use, compatibility and support.
 Installing a free trial version allows a program to be tested in everyday use before purchase.

 In principle, home-user Internet security suites were used for this test.
-However, some vendors asked to test their (free) antivirus, or business security product.
-The CrowdStrike, eScan, Fortinet and Seqrite programs tested here are business security products.
+However, some vendors asked to test their (free) antivirus security product.

-Information about additional third-party engines/signatures used inside the products: Adaware, BullGuard, Emsisoft, eScan, F-Secure, Seqrite, Tencent (English version) and VIPRE use the Bitdefender engine.
+Information about additional third-party engines/signatures used inside the products: BullGuard, Emsisoft, F-Secure, Quick Heal, Tencent (English version) and VIPRE use the Bitdefender engine.
 AVG is a rebranded version of Avast.

-All products were installed on a fully up-to-date 64-Bit Microsoft Windows 10 Professional RS2 system.
+All products were installed on a fully up-to-date 64-Bit Microsoft Windows 10 Pro RS4 system.
 Products were tested at the beginning of September with default settings and using their latest updates.

 The Malware Protection Test assesses a security program’s ability to protect a system against infection by malicious files before, during or after execution.
 The methodology used for each product tested is as follows.
 Prior to execution, all the test samples are subjected to on-access and on-demand scans by the security program, with each of these being done both offline and online.
 Any samples that have not been detected by any of these scans are then executed on the test system, with Internet/cloud access available, to allow e.g. behavioural detection features to come into play.
 If a product does not prevent or reverse all the changes made by a particular malware sample within a given time period, that test case is considered to be a miss.
 If the user is asked to decide whether a malware sample should be allowed to run, and in the case of the worst user decision system changes are observed, the test case is rated as “user-dependent”.